-- 1. Install retroreflective backplates at all signalized intersections - 2.
-Implement a Leading Pedestrian Interval (LPI) signal timing at all signalized intersections - 3.
-Construct median barrier improvements along Mission Inn Ave from Redwood Avenue to Scout Lane
+- 1. Implement a Leading Pedestrian Interval (LPI) signal timing - 2.
+Install retroreflective backplates at all signalized intersections - 3.
+Construct median improvements along Mission Inn Avenue

 The Federal Highway Administration has provided studies showing that retroreflective backplates can contribute to a 10% reduction in collisions when implemented, Leading Pedestrian Intervals provide a safety benefit of 13% reduction in pedestrian-vehicle collisions at intersections, and median barriers estimate a reduction in head-on and cross-median collisions in the range of 8% up to 97%.
-The city has previously implemented a pilot program to install retroreflective backplates at 10 signalized intersections in 2017.
+The City has previously implemented a pilot program to install retroreflective backplates at 10 signalized intersections in 2017.